I don't care how nice my neighbors are (or aren't)...I just don't want to see you!

 Just the panels alone add instant privacy.
 Though things might look a little bare right now because we're in that dreaded waiting period.
 Why can't you just plant something and have it get to full height the next day?? 😉

-The posts in the ground are 4x4s and the wood strips are a 5/8ths inch 4×8 plywood siding cut into 4-inch strips placed two inches apart.
+The posts in the ground are 4x4s and the wood strips are a ⅝ths inch 4x8 plywood siding cut into 4-inch strips placed two inches apart.
+They are 6 feet high and 8 feet wide.

 On two of the trellises, we have clematises and on the other two, and a mix of climbing roses and ivy.
 We're on the lookout for a climbing annual to add coverage faster, but the hope is that the trellises will be completely covered by flowers!